Learning Joy Success

 The impact of our Pupil Premium strategy is measured by how much the school has been able to: narrow academic gaps where they are known to exist either in-house or Nationally and ensure children are socially & emotionally able to cope with the challenges they face.

-Academic attainment at the end of Key Stage 2 is a key indicator of the success of the school’s impact and is examined rigorously.
-Other information is also taken into account, however, especially when dealing with social & emotional improvements.
+Academic attainment and progress tracked throughout, and measured at the end of, each year (including the end of Key Stage 2 results for those children in Year 6) is used as the key indicator of the success of our school’s impact.
+Other information (such as attendance data for example) is also taken into account, however, especially when dealing with our school's impact on potential barriers to learning linked to areas such as social & emotional development.

-The school works closely in partnership with specialist external agencies where appropriate to ensure that the provision for individuals and groups with specific additional requirements are as effective as possible.
+In addition, our school works closely in partnership with specialist external agencies where appropriate to ensure that the provision for those individuals and/or groups with specific additional requirements are as effective as possible.